The National Living Wage paid to workers aged 25 or over will rise from £7.20 to £7.50 next April, Chancellor Philip Hammond has announced.

 The Government has previously said it plans to raise the National Living Wage to £9/hour by 2020.

 Introduced in July last year by then-Chancellor George Osborne, the compulsory National Living Wage is the lowest wage which can legally be paid to employees aged 25 or over.
 Its rates are adjusted every April.

-It's higher than the pre-existing compulsory National Minimum Wage, which continues to apply at varying rates to employees aged under 25 (as the table below illustrates).
-National Minimum Wage rates are adjusted every October.
+It's higher than the pre-existing compulsory National Minimum Wage, which is also rising and continues to apply at varying rates to employees aged under 25 (as the table below illustrates).

 |National Living Wage||National Minimum Wage*|

 |Age 25+||Age 21-24||Age 18-20||Age under 18||Apprentice|

 |*Applies from school-leaving age, which varies around the UK|